TABLE OF CONTENTS

 Helvetica typeface was designed in 1957 by Max Miedinger.
 Miedinger based his design on that of Akzidenz Grotesk 1896 which was classified as Grotesque san serif face.

-In 1982, Robin Nicholas and Patricia Saunders created the Arial typeface for Monotype and labeled it Neo Grotesque.
-Essentially, it’s an “original” design that just happens to share exactly the same proportions and weight as another typeface, as stated by Mark Simonson.
-In other words, it’s a copy with very few differences to be able to call it a unique typeface.
+In 1982, Robin Nicholas and Patricia Saunders created the Arial typeface, a popular typeface known for its Neo Grotesque style, for Monotype.
+Essentially, it’s an “original” design that shares exactly the same proportions and weight as another typeface, as Mark Simonson notes.
+In other words, it’s an Arial font substitution with very few differences, making it hard to call it a unique typeface.

 Some say that Arial was created by Microsoft for their Windows 3.1 so that they could avoid paying licensing fees and save money.
 Whatever you choose to believe, you most likely use Arial everyday without thinking about it much.
 The popularity of Windows 3.1 has made Arial a household name.
 Microsoft understood that the average person could not tell the difference between Helvitica and Arial and -more importantly- they would not care.
 It seems they were right in their thinking.